Weiran-Xiong/weiran-xiong.github.io/index.md

 author_profile: true
 ---

-Welcome to my homepage! | am Weiran
-Xiong, a M.Phil. student in mathematics at
-Fudan University.
-Below you can find more about me, my research interests, and my publications.

  ## About Me
 Welcome to my homepage!
 I am Weiran Xiong, a M.Phil. student in mathematics at Fudan University.
 Before that, I obtained a dual bachelor's degree in mathematics and economics from Sichuan University.
 Below you can find more about me, my research interests, and my publications.